Fsalazar504/jsm_sql_query/README.md

 > :warning: **Before** running the script make sure you are connected to VPN

-Run the script to grab a query of ESE assets and formatted according to how JSM wants the assets listed.
+Run the `sqlplus_test.sh` script to grab a query of ESE assets and formatted according to how JSM wants the assets listed.

 You will need PSAM ESE share credentials.